Tpj-root/isro/Quiz_Assessment.md

 d.Wheeled rovers are more energy-efficient on rough terrain compared to legged rovers.

-d.
+Ans: d.
 Wheeled rovers are more energy-efficient on rough terrain compared to legged rovers.